 If you've been reading this blog for awhile, you may have noticed that we've given a lot of the-stuff-formerly-known-as-ink to maple syrup.
-We've written about how it's made, how to turn it into a sticky taffy by
+We've written about how it's made, how to turn it into a sticky taffy by pouring it on snow,

 Although I moved here from a non-maple-producing state, I sometimes forget how little thought the rest of the country, and world, gives to maple syrup.
 I was reminded of this recently during my visit to Australia, when someone commented that he didn't understand why Americans were always going on about how much better their maple syrup is.
 I was a little baffled by his remark—I thought there were no sugar maples in the southern hemisphere—until a few days later, at breakfast, when our host put a bottle of syrup labeled "maple" in big letters on the table.
 It was artificially flavored corn syrup, of course, but I realized that a lot of people south of the 40th parallel, much less the equator, don't know the difference.